purnelldj/ml_template/README.md

 see the [notebook](ml_template_notebook.ipynb) for examples of image classification and segmentation tasks using Sentinel-2 datasets

-note: you do not need to worry about initializing repository, installation if you are using the notebook on colab, you can follow the instructions in the notebook
+note: ignore the instructions for installation below if you are using the notebook on colab, follow the instructions in the notebook

-## initializing repository

-search all references of `ml_template` and change it to the desired repo name.

 ## installation